GitoriousLispBackup/eql/README-OPTIONAL.txt

 Notes
 =====

-To generate the wrappers for your Qt version (different from Qt 4.7) run:
+Normally not needed, but if you want to generate the wrappers for your Qt version (different from Qt 4.7) run:

   "src/lisp/define-all-wrappers.lisp"